davidbonnet/astring/README.md

 ### Development

-If you are working on Astring, you can use [Watchify](https://github.com/substack/watchify) to build automatically at each update the bundle (along with a source map for easy debugging) located at `dist/astring.debug.js` by running:
+If you are working on Astring, you can enable Babel's watch mode to automatically generate `dist/astring.js` and `dist/astring.js.map` at each update by running:

 ```bash
 npm start